Kylie Sayce NP

 • Inflammatory conditions of the vulva or vagina

-A detailed clinical history is often as important as the test results themselves.
+A detailed clinical history is often just as important as the test results themselves.

 2. Tests Have Limitations

-Different tests look for different things, and a test result must always be interpreted alongside your:
+No test is perfect.
+Different tests look for different things, and a result should always be interpreted alongside your medical history, previous treatments, hormonal status, sexual and reproductive health history, and clinical examination where appropriate.

 3. The Vaginal Microbiome Is Complex

-Standard tests may identify common infections, but they may not always provide a complete picture of the broader vaginal environment.
+The vaginal microbiome is an evolving area of research.
+Standard tests may identify common infections, but they do not always provide a complete picture of the broader vaginal environment.

 4. Hormones May Play a Role

-may influence the vaginal environment and contribute to symptoms such as dryness, irritation, burning and discomfort.
+Hormones have a significant influence on vaginal and vulval health.
+Changes associated with perimenopause, menopause, breastfeeding, pregnancy and certain hormonal medications may affect the vaginal environment and contribute to symptoms such as dryness, irritation, burning and discomfort.

 5. Sometimes There Is More Than One Contributing Factor